yamininavyasri/go-playground/README.md

 Each folder demonstrates a specific Go concept:

+build_tags/: Examples of custom build tags for conditional compilation (dev, prod, etc.).

+channels/: Working with Go channels for concurrency, synchronization, and communication between goroutines.

 collections/: Working with slices, maps, and arrays

 conditions/: Using if, else, and switch statements